 The meeting point for our Barcelona bike tour was deep in the Gothic Quarter.
 As we wandered through looking for our meeting point we passed churches, part of the Roman walls, we could see washing dangling from balconies and Catalan independence flags flying proudly.
-We reached Greens bike shop where we meet Edu from Steel Donkey Bike Tours.
+We reached Greens bike shop, a specialist in Barcelona bike rental where we meet Edu from Steel Donkey Bike Tours.
 Edu is a Barcelona native and would be our Tour Guide on his Steel Donkey for the next 4 hours.

 We all got our green bikes after some testing of heights for the kids and both the girls were supplied with helmets for their safety.
 Edu explained that Barcelona, unlike many other cities, had not embraced a bike riding culture.
 Sure there were bike lanes and paths but this was no Amsterdam.
 Marley was very nervous as we started riding through the small streets.
 Our poor possum was intimidated by the people, scooters and delivery vehicles that zip around Bari Gothic and El Born.